infinum/eightshift-docs/website/forms/php/filters/block/form-selector/form-templates.md

 title: Form templates
 ---

 This filter allows to add custom form templates to the form selector.
-This way you can predefine form templates and inset them with a single click.
+This way you can predefine form templates and insert them with a single click.

 ```php
 add_filter('es_forms_block_form_selector_form_templates', function(): array {